 I have now tried four of the Le Petit Ballon wines and have really enjoyed every one.
 (We drank the Chianti with Spaghetti Bolognese and it was the perfect accompaniment).
 I love the fact that each month subscription boxes come with really helpful and easy to understand tasting notes.

 On one side there are some details about the wine and the area it is produced, as well as keynotes to indicate the style of the wine, what temperature it is best served at and whether or not it should be decanted and for how long.
 Finally, there is a suggestion for its perfect food partner.
 On the other side, it gives other suggestions as to what food to serve the wine with, details of the grape variety, keeping potential, alcohol content etc and some tasting notes.

 If you wanted you could use these notes to impress your friends with your wine knowledge or like me just make sure you serve the wine at its best.
 I love matching wines to food and seeing if I have got it right or not, and these notes take a lot of the guess work out of that.

 A subscription to The Grape Expectation Selection costs £24.90 a month and the Age of Raisin Selection £39.90 a month (you can skip a month or cancel at any time).
 Gift cards for 3, 6 or 12 month subscriptions are also available.
 I know I would love to find one of those underneath the Christmas tree!

-I have been given one wine subscription box for the purpose of reviewing and one as a prize for a reader of Recipes Made Easy.
+I have been given one wine subscription box for the purpose of reviewing.
 As always, all opinions expressed are my own and I will only ever recommend products I would, and do, genuinely like myself and that I think are a good fit with Recipes Made Easy.